jrdnh/respread/README.md

 ----------
 ## License

-The project is [licensed](./LICENSE) under the BSD-3 Clause license.
+The project is [licensed](./LICENSE) under the BSD-3-Clause license.